On the finiteness of the classifying space of diffeomorphisms of reducible three manifolds: Introduction

 which is an acyclic map and in particular it induces a homology isomorphism in all degrees.
-The same statement also holds in the relative case in particular relative to the boundary when it is non-empty (see \cite{mcduff1980homology}).
+The same statement also holds for manifolds with boundary and in the relative case in particular relative to the boundary when it is non-empty (see \cite[Section 2, Theorem 2.5]{mcduff1980homology}).

 Hence to prove the main theorem, we use a homological approach where we consider the action of $\dD(M, \text{rel }\partial)$ on a simplicial complex $\mathcal{S}(M)$ given by {\it the complex of essential spheres}, to give a model for $\BdD(M, \text{rel }\partial)$ suitable for an inductive argument to prove the main theorem.
-The simplices of $\mathcal{S}(M)$ are given by such spheres that are disjoint and the parallel spheres or isotopic spheres are also allowed.
-We prove that the realization of $\mathcal{S}(M)$ is contractible and using a theorem of Scharlemann as is explained in (\cite[Proposition 2.2]{hatcher1990finite}), we define a map